The government confirmed the introduction of Vaping Products Duty (VPD) in autumn 2024, and Vaping Duty Stamps (VDS) in spring 2025.

 From 1 April 2027 it will be an offence to sell vaping products without a vaping duty stamp unless they’re in duty suspension.
 This will carry a large fine and possible prison sentences in the most serious cases.
 HMRC will also be able to seize any legitimate stock found with the unstamped goods.

-What vaping businesses need to do now:
+What vaping businesses need to do now (February 2026):

 - Check whether you need HMRC approval: UK manufacturers of vaping products must apply for approval for both VPD and the VDS Scheme.
 Warehousekeepers may apply for VDS Scheme approval directly.
 Overseas manufacturers must appoint a UK representative to apply for the VDS Scheme on their behalf; importers will be liable for the new duty and must register if acting as a UK representative for an overseas manufacturer.